 The initial response to negative emotions is to suppress them.
 After all, society tells us that this is what we must do to remain happy—ignore any negative thoughts and focus only on the sunshine, rainbows, and butterflies of life.

-However, this life view not only fails to address the complex tangle that is the human psyche, it can confine you to only one little bit of your psyche and make you feel even worse — stability at the cost of self-alienation.
-So what can you do?
-If you’re really struggling, don’t hesitate to see a professional, but if you would just like to know how to find peace in difficult emotions, the RAIN method might be for you.
+However, this life view not only fails to address the complex tangle that is the human psyche, but it can also confine you to only one little bit of your psyche and make you feel even worse.
+So, what can you do?
+If you’re struggling, the RAIN method and/or anxiety treatment might be for you.

 When you have a negative emotion, you can feel like it’s the only part of you that matters at that time.
 Non-identification means that you should acknowledge that you are a whole person, and this difficult emotion is just a tiny, fleeting part of who you are.
 Simply see the negative thoughts scrolling past you, mainly caused by outside forces, and detach yourself from them.

 Of course, everyone is different, and this process may not work for everyone, or it may require some practice the first few times.
 But for those who would like to be more open to their emotions — even the difficult ones—the RAIN method is a way to foray into the territory without becoming totally consumed by it.

 Get Help With Your Mental Health From Harmony

 If you’re struggling with negative emotions and would like additional support, don’t hesitate to seek help from a professional.
 At Harmony, our compassionate staff is dedicated to helping individuals of all backgrounds overcome mental health challenges with anxiety treatment.
 With a range of therapy options including individual counseling, group therapy, and medication management services, we can provide personalized care to suit your unique needs.